bate-kamorou/simple_google_maps_scraper/README.md

 ## Parameters

-- `--query`: The search query for finding businesses (e.g., "solar installer Amsterdam").
+- `query`: The search query for finding businesses (e.g., "solar installer Amsterdam").
-- `--output`: The name of the CSV file to save the extracted data (e.g., "businesses_leads.csv").
+- `output`: The name of the CSV file to save the extracted data (e.g., "businesses_leads.csv").

 ## Output